xtfocus/khoailang/journal/next_thing.md

 #codebase
-0. Fix step order in import
-Currently, we let user select language after import txt files.
-We need the change that:

-- 1st step: User must select the language
-- 2nd step: User must select the file to upload
-- 3rd step: Processing: This can takes quite sometimes depends on the file size, so let's refuse if the file is over 1000 lines or any lines is over 30 characterse, notice user reason of refusal.

 1. Quiz population:

-    After the txt file is uploaded: We populate flashcards and quizzes for words that dont yet exist.
-By checking in the "flashcards" table, using "front" and "language_id" and "owner_id" After checking duplicates and stuff, for non-duplicates (words that user doesn't own), we:
+    After the txt file is uploaded: We populate flashcards and quizzes for words that dont yet exist: by checking in the "flashcards" table, using "front" and "language_id" and "owner_id"

+    After checking duplicates and stuff, for non-duplicates (words that user doesn't own), we:

-    - generate cards (generate-flashcards), and
+    - generate cards (generate-flashcards).
+This is currently a Celery task.
-    - save to database generate quizzes and save to database.
-Otherwise, if it's a duplciate, we simply retrieve the existing flashcard of the word so we can generate quizzes for it.
-Unless, there are already at least 1 quiz for that flashcard, then we let user decide if they want to select, deselect that word for import.

     How generate quizzes works: Will be performed after generate-flashcards is called